 - Light - Boston ferns need moderate light to produce the greenest fronds, but they are prone to burning on the tips if the light is too intense.
 Ferns should not be placed in southern windows, as the heat and light will be too much for the plant.

-- Temperature - Temperatures should be about 65 degrees Fahrenheit (18 C.) during the night and no higher than 95 (35 C.) during the day.
+- Temperature - Temperatures should be about 65 degrees F. (18 C.) during the night and no higher than 95 degrees F. (35 C.) during the day.

 - Water - The plant also needs consistent water.
 Maintain an evenly moist medium, but not soggy, to prevent brown fronds on Boston fern.

 - Humidity - Humidity is another big part of Boston fern care.
 Misting is one way to add humidity, but it is only a short term solution, as the water will evaporate.
 Fill a dish with gravel and water and place the pot on top of this to increase humidity.

 How Do I Fix Brown Fronds on Boston Fern?